jp-embedded/scxmlcc/doc/user-manual.md

 ### Transition (`<transition>`)
 This element specifies transitions between states.
 The transitions are triggered by events, They may contain execute conditions and executeable content.

+The source state of the transition is the state in which the transition is a child of.

 When a transition is executed, the current state and its parents are exited up to the nearest common ancestor of the current state and the transition target.
 Then, all states are entered from the ancestor to the transition's target.

 If a parallel state is exited, the other parallel state's children are exited also.